w3f/Grants-Program/applications/chroma.md

 - **Real Extension Testing**: Tests against actual wallet extensions rather than mocked implementations

 **Need Identification:**
 The need was identified through direct experience in dApp development where manual wallet testing proved to be time-consuming and error-prone.
-The proof of concept demonstrates the technical feasibility of the approach (https://x.com/0xPresc/status/1963458250869018864).
+This challenge was particularly evident during my work on NFT marketplace projects, where at that time I struggled with E2E testing for wallet integrations (`https://github.com/kodadot/nft-gallery/issues/4981`).
+Multiple proof of concepts have been developed to demonstrate the technical feasibility and comprehensive capabilities of the approach.

 **Similar Projects in Polkadot Ecosystem:**
-Currently, there is no comprehensive E2E testing library specifically designed for Polkadot wallet integrations.
-After thorough research of the Polkadot Forum, Tech Stack documentation, and OpenGov proposals, no similar project was found addressing this specific need.
+After thorough research of the Polkadot Forum, W3F grants, and OpenGov proposals, no comprehensive E2E testing library specifically designed for Polkadot wallet integrations was found.

-**Similar Projects in Related Ecosystems:**
 The closest comparable project is [@chainsafe/cypress-polkadot-wallet](https://www.npmjs.com/package/@chainsafe/cypress-polkadot-wallet), which provides Cypress-based testing for Polkadot wallets.
-However, through direct testing experience with this package on a real dApp (https://polkadot-starter-vue-dedot.vercel.app/), several limitations were discovered that Chroma addresses:
+Initially, my research aimed to follow their implementation approach with a similar implementation but adapted for Playwright, as it seemed like a promising foundation for Polkadot wallet testing.
+However, through direct testing experience with this package, several critical limitations were discovered that ultimately led me to develop Chroma with a different approach:

 - **Framework Choice**: Uses Playwright instead of Cypress, offering better extension support and performance
 - **Implementation Approach**: Does not modify wallet internals like `injectedWeb3`, maintaining compatibility with real wallet behavior.
-The ChainSafe package requires dApps to adapt their implementation to work with the modified `injectedWeb3`, which can be problematic for existing applications
+Additionally, with the ongoing discussion to deprecate `signPayload` in favor of the new transaction interface (`https://forum.polkadot.network/t/toward-an-interoperable-transaction-interface-introducing-createtransaction/15060`), Chroma's approach of not modifying `injectedWeb3` implementations ensures better future compatibility
 - **Multi-chain Support**: Native support for both Polkadot and Ethereum chains through Talisman integration
 - **Real Extension Testing**: Works with actual wallet extensions rather than modified implementations
-- **Embedded Wallet Compatibility**: For dApps implementing embedded wallets (e.g., using Privy.io), Chroma recommends maintaining both web2 and web3 login options on the login page, as E2E testing with wallet extensions is more reliable and stable compared to testing with web2 credential systems like Google login

-This approach makes Chroma particularly suitable for the current ecosystem where PVM is live on Kusama, enabling comprehensive testing for smart contract dApps without requiring modifications to existing dApp implementations.
+- **Embedded Wallet Compatibility**: In my proof of concept with Talisman wallet, I demonstrate support for embedded wallet solutions such as those from Thirdweb or Privy.io, providing comprehensive testing coverage for dApps using embedded wallet integrations

 ## Team